samjulien/blog/_posts/2019-08-01-typescript-from-top-to-bottom-part-2-developing-the-angular-app.markdown

 - 2017-10-31-typescript-practical-introduction.markdown
 ---

 **TL;DR:** This is a small series on how to build a full-stack TypeScript application using Angular and Nest.js.
-[In the first part, you learnt how to build a simple API with Nest.js]((https://auth0.com/blog/typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs).
+[In the first part, you learned how to build a simple API with Nest.js]((https://auth0.com/blog/typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs).
 In this second part, you are going to learn how to use Angular to build the frontend application that communicates with Nest.js.
 [You can find the final code developed throughout this article in this GitHub repository](https://github.com/auth0-blog/).

 {% include tweet_quote.html quote_text="Learn how to develop fullstack @typescriptlang applications with @nestframework and @angular." %}

 ## Summarizing Part 1

-[In the first part]((https://auth0.com/blog/typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs), you learnt why you should use [Angular](https://angular.io/) together with [Nest.js](https://nestjs.com/) to create a full-stack web application using TypeScript.
+[In the first part]((https://auth0.com/blog/typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs), you learned why you should use [Angular](https://angular.io/) together with [Nest.js](https://nestjs.com/) to create a full-stack web application using TypeScript.

 Then, you created a Nest.js backend app that manages the menu of a restaurant.
 This API had three endpoints.
-One that accepts unauthenticated requests (`GET /items`), another one that accepts requests from any authenticated user (`POST /shop-cart`), and the third one that accepts requests only from users authenticated as administrators (`POST /items`).
+One that accepts unauthenticated requests (`GET /items`), another one that accepts requests from authenticated users (`POST /shop-cart`), and the third one that accepts requests only from users authenticated as administrators (`POST /items`).

 As you will need this backend application to support your Angular app, make sure you have it up and running: